By Emma Fan

 Do not go outside for the rest of the day after microneedling because ultraviolet light may cause sun damage to your skin while it is still healing.
 It's best to microneedle in the evening so you don't have to worry about the sun and you can go to bed after.

 On the next day, you can wear sunscreens with a sun protection factor (SPF) value of 30 or more when you are outside.
-Without sun protection, microneedling may lead to higher PIH (post-inflammatory hyperpigmentation) risk because of the sun exposure.
+Without sun protection, microneedling may lead to higher PIH (post-inflammatory hyperpigmentation) risk because of sun exposure.

 Avoid Makeup (Microneedling When can wear makeup)

 Wear the makeup one day after usage.
 Since all of your skin channels are open, wearing makeup may lead to artificial cosmetic ingredients to enter your skin and cause infection and irritation.
 It doesn’t take a long time to heal the skin for most people when using the Banisher as instructed.
-Try to leave up to Leave 24 hours for your skin to breath and recover after microneedling before putting on makeup, but if you must makeup is still ok to use the next day.
+Try to leave up to Leave 24 hours for your skin to breathe and recover after microneedling before putting on makeup, but if you must makeup is still ok to use the next day.

 Avoid “Active” Chemical Ingredients